Frequently Asked Questions

 Can Designated Drivers drink alcohol at the festival?

-Designated drivers will get free coffee, soda, and water at the DD stations located in the two food tents, but for safety and liability reasons, DDs caught consuming alcohol will be asked to leave the event.
+Designated drivers will get free coffee and bottled water at the Mile Square Coffee DD station, but for safety and liability reasons, DDs caught consuming alcohol will be asked to leave the event.

 Will there be souvenirs?

-Guest vendors will also have plenty of beer-related goodies, so bring your piggy bank.
+Guest vendors will also have plenty of beer-related goodies, so crack open your piggy bank.

 Can I buy pints of beer?

 No. Beer will only be dispensed into the tasting glass you receive at the door.
-Breweries will not dispense beer into anything other than the official taster.
+Breweries will not dispense beer into anything other than the official taster glass.

 What will I drink out of?